GSMUTNSR/book_codes/README.md

 _ The calculation of multipoles has been added in EM transitions, i.e. when Psi[in] = Psi[out].

 _ Allocation and deallocation of arrays, arrays of arrays, etc, has been automatized.

+_ Pivots for many-body eigenstates can now be used in GSM-CC.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------